colestrode/storage-bot/README.md

 won't work on Heroku.

 `FIREBASE_URI`: If `STORAGE` is `firebase`, used to set the `firebase_uri` property of the firebase adapter.
-NOTE: At this time `botkit-storage-firebase` has not been published to NPM, so this mode won't work.

 `MONGO_URL`: If `STORAGE` is `mongo`, used to set the `mongoUri` property of the MongoDB adapter.